- Where can I use mobile ticketing?

 The mobile ticketing application is free to download from the MBTA.
 When using the application, please be aware that mobile service providers set their own prices for data and usage.
 The MBTA is not responsible for any mobile carrier data charges that a customer incurs as a result of purchasing a mobile ticket or downloading the mobile application.

-You will be asked for some additional information to purchase reduced fare mobile ticket.
-Simply enter the Settings section of your mobile ticket, click on Reduced Fare and enter your student/senior/disability identification number.
+You will be required to register an account within the application and asked for some additional information to purchase discounted fare mobile tickets.
+Once you have registered for an account, simply enter the My Account section of the mTicket, click on Discounts and enter your Student/Senior/TAP identification number.
 You can then proceed to purchase your ticket using the mobile app, and the reduced fare will automatically appear.
 Please be sure to carry your reduced fare ID card with you when riding the Commuter Rail to show the conductor upon request.
-Students tickets are for students in Junior High or High School only.
+Students tickets are for students in Junior High and High School only.

 You can purchase multiple tickets at once using mobile ticketing.
-To use them simultaneously, simply activate 2 or more tickets and show each of the activated ticket screens to the conductor upon request.
+To use them simultaneously, simply activate two or more tickets and show each of the activated ticket screens to the conductor upon request.

 Receipts are available through email for all mobile tickets.
 Simply enter your email address when purchasing a ticket and we will automatically email you a receipt.